Daily Forecast

 |

-DATE: 08 Dec 2025, composed at 07:49 SAST CURRENT CONDITIONS: Solar activity is moderate to high, with background X-ray flux at C-class levels.
-An X1.1 is the largest flare observed from AR4298 in the past 24 hours.
-There are eight sunspot regions on the visible solar disk, with simple to complex magnetic configurations.
-The solar wind speed is at background levels, ranging from 392-400 km/s.
-A few filaments and prominences show slight movement and will be monitored for any potential lift-offs.
-No Earth-directed CMEs were observed during the past 24 hours.
-Geomagnetic conditions were at quiet to unsettled levels (Kp 0-3).
-Local HF working frequencies are near the monthly predicted values.
+DATE: 10 Apr 2026, composed at 07:44 SAST CURRENT CONDITIONS: Solar activity is low to moderate with background X-ray flux at upper B-class levels.
+An M1.1 solar flare is the largest observed from AR4409 on 09 April 2026 at 08:45 UT in the past 24 hours.
+There are three sunspot regions on the visible solar disk with simple magnetic configuration.
+The solar wind speed is at background to slightly elevated levels with speed ranging between 350 - 420 km/s due to the onset of high-speed stream (HSS) from coronal hole 39 (CH39/+).
+There are few filaments and prominences that show movement and will be monitored for any potential lift-offs.
+No confirmed Earth-directed coronal mass ejections (CMEs) were observed in the available coronagraph imagery.
+Geomagnetic conditions are at quiet to active levels (Kp 1-4).
+Local HF working frequencies are near monthly predicted values.
 EVENTS: None.
-OUTLOOK: Solar activity is expected to be moderate, with background X-ray flux at the lower C-class level.
-There are eight sunspot regions are on the visible solar disk with simple to complex magnetic configurations.
-The probability for further C-class and M-class flaring is high, but moderate for X-class flaring.
-Solar wind speed is forecast to increase and reach elevated levels due to the arrival of the CMEs that left the Sun on 4 and 6 December 2025.
-Geomagnetic conditions are expected to remain quiet to unsettled at first, then rise to G1/Minor storm levels (Kp 5) with isolated periods of G2/Moderate storm intervals possible (Kp 6).
-There is also a slight chance of a G3/Strong storm interval (Kp 7).
-SYSTEMS AFFECTED: HF Communications & GNSS. |
+OUTLOOK: Solar activity is expected to be low with background X-ray flux at B-class levels.
+Three sunspot regions are on the visible solar disk with simple magnetic configuration.
+The probability for C-class flaring is moderate to high, and low for M- and X-class.
+Solar wind speed is expected to increase to elevated levels.
+Geomagnetic conditions are expected to be at quiet to unsettled levels (Kp 0-3) levels.
+Isolated active and G1/Minor storms intervals are possible.
+These conditions will be caused by HSS from CH39/+.
+SYSTEMS AFFECTED: GNSS. |